thkukuk/microos-sysext/README.md

 * How to build in OBS?
   * The image should contain version and release number of the main package and a build number for the image

+TODO:
+* Allow to build a "debug" sysext image, which consist of several tools, which all are not called "debug".